bonitasoft/bonita-doc/md/events.md

 A message is used to send information from one process to another and as a synchronization point.
 A message can contain data.
 A message is a point-to-point communication, that is, it is sent to a specified task in a specified pool, where the recipient is configured to receive the message.
 It is also possible to use signals for communication between processes: a signal is broadcast so can have many recipients and does not contain data.
 A message that is sent has always one recipient.
-To ensure that the messages are sent between the correct process instances, and to verify the validity of the message, you can use key-based correlation (available in Subscription editions).
+To ensure that the messages are sent between the correct process instances, and to verify the validity of the message, you can use key-based correlation.

 Reminder: As an alternative to a message, you can use a gateway as a synchronization point in your process.
 There is a performance advantage to using a gateway in place of a message and called processes.
 To replace messages with gateways, you need to restructure your process diagram.